Tess Boade

-Theresa Stephanie Boade (born February 3, 1999) is an American professional soccer player who plays as a midfielder for Bay FC of the National Women's Soccer League (NWSL), She played college soccer for the Duke Blue Devils, and also trained with the US U-19 and U-18 Women's national team.
+Theresa Stephanie Boade (born February 3, 1999) is an American professional soccer player who plays as a midfielder for Gotham FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Duke Blue Devils.
+She has previously been a member of the North Carolina Courage and Bay FC.

-Her sister Meg Boade plays professionally for the Washington Spirit.

 Early life

 Boade was born in Dallas, Texas before moving to Golden, Colorado where she grew up.
-For high school she attended Valor Christian where she competed in basketball, soccer and track.

-She played collegiately for the Duke Blue Devils where she led the team to NCAA appearances in each of her 5 years including her Covid year.
+Her sister, Meg Boade, plays professionally for the Denver Summit For high school she attended Valor Christian where she competed in basketball, soccer and track.
+She played collegiately for the Duke Blue Devils, where she led the team to NCAA appearances in each of her 5 years including her Covid year.